angulardart/site-angulardart/src/angular/tutorial/toh-pt2.md

 ## Where you left off

-Before you continue with this page of the Tour of Heroes, verify that you have the following structure after [The Hero Editor](./toh-pt1.html) page.
+Before you continue with this page of the Tour of Heroes, verify that you have the following structure after [The Hero Editor](./toh-pt1) page.
 If your structure doesn't match, go back to that page to figure out what you missed.

 <div class="ul-filetree" markdown="1">
 - angular_tour_of_heroes
   - lib
     - app_component.dart
+  - test
+    - app_test.dart
   - web
     - index.html
     - main.dart